cnunciato/habitat-miniflux/README.md

-# miniflux
+# habitat-miniflux

 ## Description

-[Miniflux](https://docs.miniflux.app) is an open-source RSS server and feed reader.
+A Habitat plan for packaging and running [Miniflux](https://docs.miniflux.app), the open-source RSS server and feed reader.

 ## Usage